skranz/RTutor/README.md

 ```
 There are several keywords with special meaning.
 We have a problem set header starting with `# Problemset` an exercise header starting with `## Exercise`.
 There is an *ignore block* starting with the line `#< ignore` and ending with the line `#>` that contains a code chunk to generate the problem set files from this solution.
 Code or text within ignore blocks will not become part of the problem set itself.

 The description of the exercise is written as standard text, the code of your solution is put in R code chunks.
-The first code chunk contains a *task block* starting with `#< task` and ending with `#>` that specifies that this code will be shown to the students as part of the task descripton of the problem set.
+The first code chunk contains a *task block* starting with `#< task` and ending with `#>` that specifies that this code will be shown to the students as part of the task description of the problem set.

 You can already generate an empty problem set from this simple solution file by running Ctrl-Alt-R (see step 3 of part I).
 In the empty problem set file, places where students have to enter code will be marked by.
 ```